 Everything you need to get started comes in the box.
 However, I highly suggest purchasing additional parts if you are exclusively pumping.
-If you don’t, you’ll be doing dishes several times a day.
-I have 5 sets of parts for my original Elvie, as I like to do dishes max twice a day.
+If you don’t, you’ll do the dishes several times a day.
+I have five sets of parts for my original Elvie, as I like to do dishes max twice a day.

 - 1 Hub

 - 2 Cup Fronts